bettersg/PawScore/backend/README.md

 npm run dev
 ```

-Breakpoint debugging is also supported in VS Code using the `Debug backend` configuration.
+Breakpoint debugging is also supported in VS Code using the `Debug backend` configuration after running `npm run dev`.

 ## Database Schema